-Most travel insurance policies include various aspects of medical insurance and medical evacuation insurance but, again, it’s important to read the fine print to help you decide if that coverage alone will be enough should you have a medical emergency on your trip.
+Most travel insurance policies include some form of medical insurance and medical evacuation insurance.
+But it’s important to read the fine print to see that coverage alone will be sufficient if you have a medical emergency on your trip.

 The Center for Disease Control and Prevention puts the cost of medical evacuation in excess of $100,000.
-If you’re traveling to a developing country, you might consider this kind of policy as a hedge against the possibility of a huge medical bill should you need to be airlifted to a nearby nation with better medical facilities.
+If you’re traveling to a developing country, you might consider this kind of policy as a hedge against the possibility of a huge medical bill if you need to be taken somewhere that has better medical facilities.

-To reiterate, travel insurance generally reimburses you if your trip is interrupted or canceled due to a variety of reasons that would typically be considered outside of your control.
+Travel insurance generally reimburses you if your trip is interrupted or canceled for a variety of reasons typically considered to be outside of your control.

 “Additionally, the uncertainty of a medical outbreak is not a claim covered by policies,” she says.
 “And some policies specifically exclude pandemics.”

-The bottom line with travel insurance is to always know what you’re getting.
-That means taking some time to go over the different policies to find one that fits your needs.
+Given these realities, the bottom line with travel insurance is that you really need to do your homework.
+That means taking time to go over different policies to find one that fits your needs.

 Here are the two key steps you should take before purchasing travel insurance:

-- Although InsureMyTrip allows you to shop for coverage, take the time to speak to an insurance representative by phone to get your specific questions answered
+- Even if you shop for a travel policy online, talk with an insurance representative by phone to get your specific questions answered.

-Have an overseas trip coming up?
+Planning for a trip overseas?
 Learn more about travel medical insurance here.